newatoms/beta/_private/pitches/stby.md

 ### Goal

-To show what it takes to be a good service/research designer
+To show the diversity and competence of STBY

 ### Method